-The idea that there is a relationship between stress and MS (multiple sclerosis), or what is technical called psychosocial factors and MS, dates back a century to Jean-Martin Charcot.
+The idea that there is a relationship between stress and MS (multiple sclerosis), or what is technically called psychosocial factors and MS, dates back a century to Jean-Martin Charcot.
 The idea has now been supported by modern research.

 Early Research on Emotions, Stress, and MS

 French neurologist Jean-Martin Charcot, in 1868, gave the first full clinical description of the relationship between stress and MS. He made the connection between psychological stress such as long-continued grief and emotions such as worry, frustration, and anger with the onset of symptoms of multiple sclerosis.
 (Read more here)